-240 day contracted employees are credited with 12 days of vacation1 at the beginning of each fiscal year.
+240 day contracted employees are credited with 12 days of vacation1 upon completing one full year of service at the beginning of each fiscal year.
 This is based on the assumption that a full contract year will be worked.
-If an employee fails to finish the contract year due to resignation or termination, the employee's final check will be reduced at the rate of .833 days per month, or major portion of a month, for any days used but not earned.
+If an employee fails to finish the contract year due to resignation or termination, the employee's final check will be reduced at the rate of 1 day per month, or major portion of a month, for any days used but not earned.

-All vacation time must be approved by the superintendent who shall consider the staffing needs of the district in making his/her determination.2
+All vacation time must be approved by the employee's immediate supervisor, approved by the Superintendent, and planned at a time which does not interfere with school business. the superintendent who shall consider the staffing needs of the district in making his/her determination.2